Gulf Coast High School: Inventeam

 In 2004, Gulf Coast High School was one of thirteen schools nationwide that received a $10,000 grant from the Lemelson-MIT Inventeams Program.
 The program is part of the Lemelson-MIT program which endeavors to foster a spirit of research and invention in high schools nationwide through grants.
 The GCHS Inventeam's invention was a hybrid between an air ionizing system similar to the Ionic Breeze and a typical ceiling fan.
 The idea was that the ceiling fan would circulate the air around the room, and as the air flowed over the ionizing system it would be cleaned as well, providing multipurpose from an appliance standard in many households.

 Model United Nations

-The GCHS Model United Nations team is one of the premier activities in Gulf Coast High School.
-Recently expanding its program in 2010, the team has since won delegation awards at Georgia Tech, Columbia, UCLA, Pennsylvania, Stanford, Miami, FGCU, among many more delegate awards at other conferences.
+In 2010, the GCHS Model UN team expanded, and since then the team has won delegation awards at Georgia Tech, Columbia, UCLA, Pennsylvania, Stanford, Miami, FGCU, among many more delegate awards at other conferences.
 In Fall 2011, the team was ranked 10th in the nation, hardly a year after the expansion of its program.
 In 2018, the team was ranked number one in the nation for public schools, and 6th overall.